RosettaCommons/documentation/internal_documentation/GeneralizedKIC.md

 The algorithm described here currently exists in the **collab/cycpep** and **vmullig/sidechainKIC** development branches, but will be checked into master shortly.
 At that time, this documentation will be added to the primary documentation.

 ## Short summary
 GeneralizedKIC (short for _G_eneralized _Ki_nematic _C_losure) is a generalization of the existing kinematic closure machinery.
-The generalized version works with arbitrary backbones, and with loops that go through side-chains, ligands, etc.
+The generalized version works with arbitrary backbones, and with loops that go through side-chains, ligands, etc.  It has also been implemented with full RosettaScripts support, making it easy to incorporate into more complicated protocols.

 ## Usage cases
 Generalized KIC is useful for the following situations: